Amerika (miniseries): Climax and resolution

 After the vice president, the speaker of the House of Representatives and both members of the House and Senate of Congress gather in the House of Representatives chamber, Samanov arrives at the United States Capitol Building with his senior Soviet ranking officers, Soviet military aides, and members of his military staff, along with members of the KGB who secretly surround and enter the building.
 He then addresses the assembled Congress and asks them to disband their legislative body in a peaceful and orderly manner, dissolve the United States government, and relinquish their power and authority to the Soviet-occupied administrative areas; the members angrily refuse to do so with and through united resistance.
-After seeing their true colors, Samanov becomes angry and agitated by their refusal and he abruptly walks out of the House of Representatives chamber.
-Shortly afterwards, the House of Representatives chamber's doors are locked and, with no way of escape for the legislators, his men from the KGB begin firing into the entire crowd of legislators within the gallery.
+After seeing their true colors and a sign of potential rebellion, Samanov becomes angry and agitated by their refusal and he abruptly walks and storms out of the House of Representatives chamber.
+Shortly afterwards, the House of Representatives chamber's doors are locked and bolted, with no way of escape for the legislators, his men from the KGB begin firing into the entire crowd of legislators within the gallery.
 All members of both chambers of Congress are killed in the attack, along with the speaker of the House of Representatives, the vice president, and presumably the president pro tempore of the United States Senate.
 Fearing the symbolic artwork in the rotunda will inspire future Americans to rise up and take up arms in the future against the Soviet occupation of the former United States, Samanov's men are also instructed by him and his superiors in Moscow to destroy the paintings, the sculptures, and other works of art of American history and culture in the rotunda of the Capitol Building.
 They do so by dumping sulphuric acid, gasoline, and inflammable liquid substances all over it.
 The whole inside of the rotunda is set ablaze, with the whole building being engulfed by the fire and the ceiling and top of the rotunda destroyed by the Soviet-made explosives.
 After the act is carried out, Samanov surveys the damage and all of the dead bodies of all the members of Congress.
 He then sits in the House of Representatives chamber that was spared by the fire and commits suicide.
 Hours later, all that is left of the Capitol Building is ash and charred ruins.
 What happened to the President of the United States, all of the nine justices of the Supreme Court of the United States, the Joint Chiefs of Staff and the others in the presidential line of succession remains unknown.